-- 20. Meter means a device, instrument, or any attached device, used by a utility to measure a quantity of gas for billing purposes.
-The two (2) classes of gas meters consist of: Class A meter A meter having a rated capacity of not more than 500 cubic feet per hour at 1/2 inch water column differential pressure and operating at a gauge pressure of not more than 15 pounds per square inch and not greater than the maximum pressure rating of the meter expressed in pounds per square inch. - Class B meter A meter having a rated capacity of more than 500 cubic feet but not more than 1,500 cubic feet per hour at 1/2 inch water column differential pressure and operating at a gauge pressure of not more than 15 pounds per square inch and not greater than the maximum pressure rating of the meter expressed in pounds per square inch. - 21.
-Potentially Hazardous Condition means any condition which has the potential to become a hazardous condition, but which does not require immediate action.
+20. Meter means a device, instrument, or any attached device, used by a utility to measure a quantity of gas for billing purposes.
+The two (2) classes of gas meters consist of:

+Class A meter - A meter having a rated capacity of not more than 500 cubic feet per hour at 1/2 inch water column differential pressure and operating at a gauge pressure of not more than 15 pounds per square inch and not greater than the maximum pressure rating of the meter expressed in pounds per square inch.

+Class B meter - A meter having a rated capacity of more than 500 cubic feet per hour.
+The meter shall not operate at a pressure greater than the maximum pressure rating of the meter expressed in pounds per square inch.

+- 21. Potentially Hazardous Condition means any condition which has the potential to become a hazardous condition, but which does not require immediate action.
 All of the following are examples of potentially hazardous conditions: - a.
 Customer failure to permit the utility to perform inspections and maintenance on the utility's facilities in or on the customer's premises. - b.
-Customer alterations or modifications of the utility's facilities located in or on the customer's premises.

-- c.
-Customer construction of a structure or appurtenance near or over the main, service line piping, or meter set assembly so that the utility's facilities are not in compliance with the utility's standards. - d.
+Customer alterations or modifications of the utility's facilities located in or on the customer's premises. - c.
+Customer construction of a structure or appurtenance near or over the main, service line piping, or meter set assembly so that the utility's facilities are not in compliance with the utility's standards.

+- d.
 Customer failure to correct or replace gas utilization equipment or gas fuel line piping that has been previously identified and classified as potentially hazardous by the utility. - 22.
 Public Utility as defined in RIGL §39-1-2. - 23.
 Referee Test means a meter test in which the customer requests to be present for the actual test or to be represented by the Division and/or the customer's agent. - 24.
 Slow Meter means a meter that measures less gas than is actually consumed. - 25.
 Therm means a unit of heating valve equivalent to 100,000 British thermal units (Btu).

-SERVICE PROVISIONS
+C. SERVICE PROVISIONS